vegardgons/big-head-kickerz/README.md

 		<main.class>inf112.skeleton.app.Main</main.class>
 ```

 Running the program should open a window with the text “Hello, world!” and an alligator in the lower left corner.
-Clicking inside the window should play a *blipp* sound.
+Clicking inside the window should play a *blip* sound.
 Exit by pressing *Escape* or closing the window.

+You may have to compile first, with `mvn compile` – or in a single step, `mvn compile exec:java`.

+## Testing
+Run unit tests with `mvn test` – unit test files should have `Test` in the file name, e.g., `ExampleTest.java`.
+This will also generate a [JaCoCo](https://www.jacoco.org/jacoco) code coverage report, which you can find in [target/site/jacoco/index.html](target/site/jacoco/index.html).

+Use `mvn verify` to run integration tests, if you have any.
+This will do everything up to and including `mvn package`, and then run all the tests with `IT` in the name, e.g., `ExampleIT.java`.

 ## Jar Files